PHOTO - World home | contact us | attorneys & staff | japanese

 Work

-Please refer to the Embassy website for further information regarding each type of visa at: http://www.amb-usa.fr.
+Please refer to this page of the Embassy’s website for further information regarding each type of visa.

-A fee in the same amount will be charged to the principal applicant for a Blanket L visa and will be collected by consular services at the time of the application. (payable by credit card at the interview).
+A fee in the same amount will be charged to the L-1 principal applicant for a Blanket L visa and will be collected by consular services at the time of the application. (payment in cash or by credit card at the interview).

 Credit cards are the preferred method of payment.
 The following credit cards are accepted: Visa, MasterCard, American Express, and Discover.